Dean McHenry

-Dean E. McHenry (18 October 1910 – 17 March 1998) was an American professor of political science, and the founding chancellor of the University of California, Santa Cruz.
+Dean E. McHenry (18 October 1910 – 17 March 1998) was an American professor of political science and the founding chancellor of the University of California, Santa Cruz.

-McHenry was born in Lompoc, California north of Santa Barbara, and received his bachelor's degree in political science from UCLA in 1932, and went on to receive a master's degree at Stanford University in 1933 and a Ph.D. at U.C.
+McHenry was born in Lompoc, California, north of Santa Barbara.
+He earned his bachelor's degree in political science from UCLA in 1932, followed by a master's degree from Stanford University in 1933 and a Ph.D. from U.C.
 Berkeley in 1936.

 McHenry taught government at Williams College and political science at Pennsylvania State College, and became a member of the faculty of political science at UCLA.
-During his time at UCLA, he ran for several political offices, including mayor of Los Angeles and for the United States Congress; he also authored numerous books.
+During his time at UCLA, he ran for several political offices, including mayor of Los Angeles and for the United States Congress.
+He also authored numerous books.

 In 1958, he became the academic assistant to his long-time friend Clark Kerr, the then-president of the University of California, and in 1960 he helped Kerr draft California's Master Plan for Higher Education.
-The following year he became the first chancellor of the new University of California Santa Cruz, a position he held for 13 years.
+The following year, he became the first chancellor of the new University of California Santa Cruz, a position he held for 13 years.

-In 1958, Kerr, McHenry's former roommate at Stanford, quickly recruited him to the post of academic assistant to the president.

-McHenry served on the team that drafted California's Master Plan for Higher Education in 1960.

 McHenry and his wife, Jane, had four children, including the noted anthropologist Henry McHenry.